 Here at the radio repair center we occasionally get questions about the range of a 2-way radio.
 Below are some simple answers to basic two-way radio range questions:

 Portable radios generally will talk radio-to-radio, line-of-sight up to 2 miles.
 Once you start putting obstacles between the radios you will shorten your range.
 Even the body fluid of the person wearing the radio on their hip will absorb some of the range.
 Higher wattage radios will have a slight increase in range and a significant increase in clarity of transmission on the outer fringes of your range.

 Mobile radios, such as those mounted in vehicles, will generally talk “radio-to-radio” 8-10 miles depending upon the obstacles and the terrain.

 Base stations will generally talk approx. 8-12 miles. (referencing a simple base station where you use a mobile radio, power supply and outside antenna, aka a control station.)Contrary to popular belief wattage does not determine distance.
 Antenna height and placement determines distance.

-5) And the guys in the shop will tell you… have your radios serviced every two years to maintain peak performance.
+- 5) And the technicians in the shop will tell you… have your radios serviced every two-three years to maintain peak performance.

 You might be in the market for a repeater, or have need to connect with a local repeater or trunking system which is already in place.
 But first, try bringing your radios to optimum range by following the above tips.

 If you have more questions about increasing range give us a call here at Delmmar Communications, 800-872-2627.
 We are always happy to help.